Find Affordable College Courses

 Coral Gables, FL

-University of Miami came in at #10 in this year’s edition of the Best Finance & Financial Management Schools in the Southeast Region ranking.
-U Miami is a large private not-for-profit school located in the small city of Coral Gables.
+University of Miami landed the #10 spot in the 2023 rankings for the best finance and financial management programs.
+U Miami is a fairly large private not-for-profit school located in the small city of Coral Gables.

 While working on their degree, finance majors at U Miami accumulate an average of around $15,500 in student debt.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $438.